Skip to main content

 Statistical Information Extraction

-When enable_automated_column_statistics is enabled, the query planner:
+When automated column statistics are enabled, the query planner:

 1. Identifies relevant aggregating indexes - Scans for aggregating indexes on tables referenced in the query that provide statistical information